KYC 2026: Document Verification Requirements in Canada

 |---|---|

-| Administrative fine (individual) | Up to EUR 5 million |
+| Administrative monetary penalty (minor) | Up to CAD 1,000 per violation |

-| Criminal penalty | Up to 5 years imprisonment and EUR 375,000 fine |
+| Criminal penalty | Up to CAD 2 million fine and/or 5 years imprisonment |

-How AI Is Transforming KYC Compliance
+Explore our guidesHow AI Is Transforming KYC Compliance in Canada

 What AI Delivers in the KYC Process

 Document forgery detection.
-Computer vision algorithms analyze over 120 control points on each identity document: MRZ zones, holograms, microprinting, typographic consistency, and digital alterations.
+Computer vision algorithms analyse over 120 control points on each identity document: MRZ zones, holograms, microprinting, typographic consistency, and digital alterations.
 The best solutions achieve a 99.2% detection rate for forged documents, compared to 65-75% for manual visual inspection.

 Automated data extraction and verification.
 OCR (optical character recognition) combined with AI extracts document data in under 2 seconds, structures it, and verifies it against regulatory databases.
 A process that takes 15 to 25 minutes manually.